timmywil/jquery.minlight/README.md

 __Order of precendence: data-* attributes > options passed on creation > defaults__

 	Lightbox.defaults = {
-		fadeTime: "slow",
+		fadeTime: "fast",
 		easing: "swing",
 		container: "body",
-		// The actual lightbox the link should correspond to
+		// The actual lightbox the element should correspond to
 		// If one already exists hidden on the page,
-		// add it here
+		// add its selector here
 		target: "",
 		maskClass: "",
+		// Image href (usually assigned from the anchor's href)
+		href: "",
 		imgWidth: "auto",
 		imgHeight: "auto",
 		// Close the lightbox when the mask is clicked